About IDFAcademy Summer School

 The IDFAcademy Summer School offers first or second-time directors the opportunity to meet and work with highly esteemed filmmakers and film professionals who are willing to share their knowledge and experience with emerging film talent.
 The program combines individual coaching with group sessions within an inspiring cultural program, all conducted in a relaxed and nurturing atmosphere.

-IDFAcademy Summer School 2016 took place July 4-9 in Amsterdam.
-Read more about the participants and tutors here
+Read more about last year's participants and tutors here

 or read a report of the Summer School here

-The IDFAcademy Summer School 2017 will take place early July.
-You can send in your application form through this website from February onward.
+The IDFAcademy Summer School 2017 will take place 3-8 July.
+You can send in your application form through this website from 24 February.
+Deadline for submission is 15 March.

 The IDFAcademy Summer School is also open to projects previously supported by the IDFA Bertha Fund